• Home

 Instructions

-• Stir the ketchup, Worcestershire sauce, and taco seasoning into the ground beef mixture.
+• Stir in ketchup, Worcestershire sauce, and taco seasoning.
+Cook 1 minute.

 Dinner, In the Kitchen Easy Dinner Ideas